25 Japanese Hairstyles That Filipinas Can Rock Daily

 If you’re into Japanese haircut trends, try the apple cut.
 Its layers give your hair bounce and volume, and its shape gives you a fresh look.

-3. Bob with Bangs
+3. Medium Bob With Bangs

 Bob with bangs: Japanese hairstyles